 As a result, 125 families benefit from the increased income.
 Affording basic needs restores dignity in the family unit and helps in building a cohesive and prosperous community.
 Freeing the recipients from the Commercial Sex Work and other vices is a sure bet towards building such a community.

-We plan to use the donations we hope to raise with iMPACT direct for Ksh 1,244,068 (or €10,000).
-These donations will be channelled to:
+We plan to use the donations we hope to raise with iMPACT direct for Ksh 1,244,068 (or €10,326).
+These donations will be channeled to:

-We plan to add another €6,653, as the total budget for the project is KES 2,065,000 (or € 16,653).
+We plan to add another €6,653, as in kind contribution towards the project.

 Lucy, a recipient confidently affirms that the life skills sessions changed her from a woman with zero self-confidence to one who successfully raised her three children single-handedly; bought land through money raised from the skill she learned and now has built a permanent house for herself.
 She educated her daughter all the way to the university and the daughter now has a well-paying job.
 Because of the leadership program we run, Lucy became a paralegal volunteer who now teaches women in her community their rights as embedded in the Kenyan Constitution.